Fleker/blog-posts/2022/mastodon/README.md

 There are some cool communities [like one for science academics](https://fediscience.org/about) that I'm not able to join.
 Each server admin can make it public to join or require manual review of each application.
 This means that something like `fleker@fediscience.org` does wind up becoming impossible since I'm not in that community.
 Yet, as part of the Fediverse, I can still follow those public accounts.

-This leads to a sort of status symbol not unlike Twitter's verified symbol, which has rightly been criticized for [being applied arbitrarily](https://www.theverge.com/2021/8/13/22623714/twitter-verification-program-pause-fake-accounts-review).
+This leads to a sort of status symbol not unlike Twitter's verified symbol, which has rightly been criticized for [being applied arbitrarily and infrequently](https://www.theverge.com/2021/8/13/22623714/twitter-verification-program-pause-fake-accounts-review).
 Musk's effort to make the verified symbol available to more people is good in theory, though in practice it hasn't been thought through.

 ### Can't scale servers